salilab/saliweb/doc/introduction.rst

 The framework is split up into four distinct parts:

-* The *frontend* consists of HTML pages and Perl-CGI scripts that interact with an end user.
+* The :ref:`frontend <frontend>` consists of HTML pages and Perl-CGI scripts that provide a web interface to interact with an end user.
+It also provides an XML-based interface to allow automated submission of jobs.
 It handles the uploading of input files, the initial submission of jobs, displaying a queue of all jobs in the system, and showing the results of completed jobs.
 It can also potentially handle user logins.

-* The *backend* is a set of Python classes that manages jobs after the initial submission.
-This typically runs from a cronjob on our 'modbase' machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.
+* The :ref:`backend <backend>` is a set of Python classes that manages jobs after the initial submission.
+This typically runs from a cronjob on our `modbase` machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.

-* The *build system* is a set of extensions to SCons that simplifies the procedure of setting up a web service and installing everything in the correct locations and with the right permissions.
+* The :ref:`build system <build_system>` is a set of extensions to SCons that simplifies the procedure of deploying a a web service (initial setup, and installing everything in the correct locations and with the right permissions).

 * *Monitoring* is typically set up by a sysadmin, and ensures that the web service, once set up and made available to end users, is correctly functioning.

-The web framework stores all persistent data about the jobs in a MySQL database.
+The web framework stores all persistent data about the jobs in a MySQL database, and configuration for the service is stored in a set of :ref:`configuration files <configfile>` that are shared between all parts of the framework.

 The framework aims to be: